mahajanapadas and their capitals

 Website name:-www.ourbook.in

 600 years before the birth of Jesus Christ a new chapter was begins in the history of India.
 At this time 16 autonomous province was in India.
 These 16 provinces were together called 16 Mahajanapadas.
 Mahajanapadas were monarchical.
-But bb and cc were republics.
+But Vajji and Malla were republics.

 Before the sixth century BC, the small kingdoms of India was began to grow into large kingdoms.
 According to Buddhist and Jain religious texts, there were 16 Mahajanapadas in India at this time.
 There are differences in the list of names of sixteen Mahajanapadas in Buddhist and Jain texts.
 The list of names of some Mahajanapadas is the same in the two religious texts, but the list of names of some Mahajanapadas is different.
 Although 16 Mahajanapadas are named during this period, several other less important Mahajanapadas are believed to have existed.